samuelmaddock/OpenDSA/RST/source/Sorting/SortOpt.rst

 The best way to speed them up is to find a better sorting algorithm.
 Nonetheless, there have been many suggestions given over the years about how to speed up one or another of these particular algorithms.
-There are useful lessons to be learned about code tuninga by seeing which of these ideas actually turn out to give better performance.
+There are useful lessons to be learned about code tuning by seeing which of these ideas actually turn out to give better performance.
 It is also interesting to see the relative performance of the three